crd150/crd150.github.io/lab3.md

 ## 8 San Jose      Not Designated                                   3.53
 ```

-Any city stick out?
+Does any city stick out?

 <div style="margin-bottom:25px;">
 </div>
 ### **Two numeric variables**
 \

 You can summarize the relationship between two numeric variables with the correlation coefficient.
 To calculate the correlation coefficient, use the function `cor()`.
-The first two arguments in `cor()` are the two numeric variables you want to calculate the correlation.
+The first two arguments in `cor()` are the two numeric variables you want to calculate the correlation for.
 Let's calculate the correlation between neighborhood income and percent race, and neighborhood loan-to-income ratio and percent race.
 Group these correlations by city.

 ```r